 Review the technical trading information for options below!
 This content covers the definitions of Zeta and Delta, put/call ratios, skews in options, and more.
-After reviewing this options material, open a personal investment account online at Firstrade!
+After reviewing this stock options trading information, open a personal investment account online at Firstrade!

 Can you explain what the term Zeta means?